Changan PSA

+The main gate of Baoneng Automobile Group's headquarters, located in Guanlan, Longhua District, Shenzhen, is the former headquarters of Changan PSA.

 Changan PSA (officially Changan PSA Automobiles Co., Ltd., informally CAPSA) was an automobile company headquartered in Shenzhen, China, a 50:50 joint venture between Changan Automobile and Groupe PSA.
 Its principal activity was the manufacture and sale of DS Automobiles branded passenger cars for China.

 Changan PSA was Groupe PSA's second automobile joint venture in China, after Dongfeng Peugeot-Citroën.
 Centering on a newly built production base in Shenzhen, it had an annual production capacity of 200,000 vehicles.

 History

 In 2010, Changan and Groupe PSA agreed to establish a 50:50 joint venture to produce passenger cars for the Chinese market, and final approval for the project was gained in 2011.

 Manufacturing commenced in 2014, with China specific DS models; the DS 5, the DS 5LS first and then the DS 6WR.

 The venture got consistently poor sales, leading to production levels below capacity.
 It was dissolved in 2020 after both Changan and Groupe PSA agreed to transfer their respective stakes to the Baoneng Group.

 The newly restructured venture was renamed Shenzhen Baoneng Motor.